CoffeSiberian/DecryptTruck/README.md

 # DecryptTruck

-This script facilitates the decryption of the ATS and ETS 2 save game by making use of the SII Decrypt .dll library for those cases in which the saves cannot be decrypted by the normal console application.
+Decrypt your saves in the ATS and ETS 2 games with this quick little utility rewritten in Rust.

 ## How to use